modal-inria/MixtComp/README.md

 Rscript -e "install.packages(c(\"Rcpp\", \"scales\", \"jsonlite\", \"plotly\"), repos = \"https://cran.univ-paris1.fr/\")"

 If you want a minimal installation of RMixtComp, you can edit both the DESCRIPTION and NAMESPACE files to keep only the Rcpp dependency.

+### Boost

+The Boost library is required for MixtComp to compile.
+As it contains a lot of files, it would slow down git to version everything.
+Boost is thus distributed as an archive to be found in the boost subfolder of the repository.
+Simply unzip it in place.

 ## OSX